-In 2019/20 CFE undertook a refugee entrepreneurship pilot programme.
-Jointly funded by the Home Office and The National Lottery Community Fund, this funded four existing business support organisations to design and run refugee entrepreneurship programmes over a one-year period.
+In 2019/20 CFE undertook a refugee entrepreneurship pilot programme backed by the Home Office and The National Lottery Community Fund.
+This funded four existing business support organisations to design and run refugee entrepreneurship programmes over a one-year period.

 In March 2018, CFE published ‘Starting afresh: How entrepreneurship is transforming the lives of resettled refugees.
 The report makes a compelling case why refugees possess many entrepreneurial traits, how they can contribute to the UK as business founders, and how providing tailored business support can increase business survival, reduce public spending and strengthen social integration.

 The report profiles refugee entrepreneurship programmes operating in London, Copenhagen, Berlin and Sydney, and makes the case for rolling out similar initiatives across the UK.
 Over 130 have launched around the world in recent years to help refugees achieve economic independence through entrepreneurship.

 CFE partnered with the Home Office and The National Lottery Community Fund to commission and evaluate pilot programmes in cities across the UK.
 Each programme helped 30 refugees from idea to business launch over a 12-month period.

 The aim was to prove the efficacy of refugee entrepreneurship programmes and experiment with different models of delivery; we cannot assume what works in London and other major European cities will work elsewhere.

 The pilot scheme was announced in July 2019 at a one-day refugee entrepreneurship summit in Westminster.
 CFE launched and ran a competitive application process over the summer, with 24 business support and refugee integration organisations expressing interest from all four UK nations.
 Nine were shortlisted to submit full bids, and four were announced as delivery partners in September 2019.

 The pilot was subject to a thorough academic evaluation.
 Conducted by Dr Michelle Richey at Loughborough University, the evaluation has successfully expanded the evidence base for refugee entrepreneurship programmes and provided a detailed guide to aid the rollout of programmes nationwide.